Warhead51707/Jigsaw-Block-Bedrock/README.md

 If you are not familiar with the Jigsaw block, I highly suggest you take the time to read this [wiki page](https://minecraft.wiki/w/Jigsaw_Block).

+Currently, we are a Minecraft Preview exclusive.
+Once the Structure API features come to stable we will be releasing a stable version.

+**PLEASE ENABLE HOLIDAY CREATOR FEATURES AND BETA API**

 ![alt text](https://i.imgur.com/qiZ5tzS.png)

 # 🧩 What can I make with the library right now?